 The rich flavoring comes from using a spicy Portuguese Chouriço and crushed red pepper.
 Portuguese Chouriço is completely different than linguica.
 Chouriço is made with pork that is left somewhat chunky as well it is spicy.
 Linguica is also made with pork but the meat is ground of more and it tends to be smoked.
 This is a brand we buy when we can find it, it is called Mellos.
 If you cannot find true Portuguese Chouriço then feel free to use linguica, the flavor will be slightly different but it will give be good.

 I have served this recipe with and without eggs.
 When I am making a side dish to serve with something else, I leave out the eggs.
 When I want to serve as a main then I add the eggs.
 That being said, I do not cook my eggs in the favish, instead, I poach and add just before serving.
 I think the eggs turn rubbery and are overcooked when adding to the favish.
 If I am being honest, it would not photograph very well either and you would never want to make this delicious recipe if there were grayish green eggs sitting on top.

-If you are cooking the eggs with the fava beans, crack each egg into the mixture and cook to your liking.
-If you want to top with poached eggs like I do then poach separately and add the eggs after stirring in the parsley.
+- If you are cooking the eggs with the fava beans, crack each egg into the mixture and cook to your liking.
+If you want to top with poached eggs as I do then poach separately and add the eggs after stirring in the parsley.